fddemora/fddemora/README.md

 My current goal is to get certified in Salesforce Vlocity.
 I also have a plan to develop a portfolio to showcase my future projects. <br/>
-Skills that I'd like to improve upon: bash scripting, css/scss, and web components.

 :thumbsup:

 <!--